artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

    Perform the guided example for RVfpga-ViDBo, provided in the section [Simulation of the RVfpga SoC in RVfpga-ViDBo](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#simulation-of-the-rvfpga-soc-in-rvfpga-vidbo). *(You do **not** need to include this example in your report.)*

 4. **Solve the polling-based exercises**
-   Then, complete the following exercises (these must be included in your report):
+   Then, complete the following exercises.
+Include them in your report by providing the editable source code (so the professor can easily test it) along with at least one RVfpga-ViDBo screenshot per exercise demonstrating correct execution, accompanied by a brief caption:
    - [Exercise 1](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#exercise-1)
    - [Exercise 2](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#exercise-2)
    - [Exercise 3](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#exercise-3)